St Paul's Way Trust School: History

+The school was featured on Panorama at 8pm on Monday 21 March 1977.

 The next Headmaster Mike Bannister, who arrived in January 1981, ended the house system with the new intake in September 1981, and introduced a dress code and a tutorial system based on year levels.
 The East London Advertiser remarked in 1980 on the number of pupils for whom English was a second language, around one in ten.
 The first Bangladeshi pupils were inducted in 1982.
 A major HMI report in 1984/5 rated the school's social relationship with its community as "Excellent".

 Looking back on her training there, the school was described by Bushra Nasir (later the Head of Plashet School) as 'incredibly tough'.

-Vivien Cutler was appointed Headteacher in 1988, and made it a priority to improve security as pupils felt unsafe.
+Vivien Cutler was appointed Headteacher in 1988 and made it a priority to improve security as pupils felt unsafe.
 On leaving in 1994, she admitted that she had only been partially successful, but had at least improved conditions for female students.

-Incidents of violence, other anti-social behaviour and gang culture at the school were reported again in 2006, when parents of pupils from the closing Homerton College of Technology in Hackney opposed transfers to St Paul's Way.
+Incidents of violence, other anti-social behavior, and gang culture at the school were reported again in 2006 when parents of pupils from the closing Homerton College of Technology in Hackney opposed transfers to St Paul's Way.

-Under Martyn Coles, headmaster from 1995–2003, the school was an early adopter of specialist schools status, being the second in the country to be awarded a specialism in visual arts in 1998 and forming a local Arts Partnership with Bow Arts Trust a local arts and education charity www.bowarts.org.
+Under Martyn Coles, headmaster from 1995 to 2003, the school was an early adopter of specialist schools status, being the second in the country to be awarded a specialism in visual arts in 1998 and forming a local Arts Partnership with Bow Arts Trust a local arts and education charity www.bowarts.org.
 In 2001 Coles said the school's exam results had improved markedly after this.
 After adopting an arts specialism, the school achieved the 6th highest results in Art GCSE nationally for 2 years in a row.